oleddy/SureQuant_MHC/README.md

 Code was tested with Python 3.11.3 on macOS 12.0.1

 A detailed description of what each script does can be found in the Procedure section of the paper.
+Below, you can find information on how to format inputs and command line arguments.

 ## Method Building